yuhang2685/Demo-SpringBoot-WebApp/README.md

 Author: Dr. YUHANG ZHAO

 Introduction:
-In this demo we supply a quick-start template with commented explanation for constructing a web service using Spring Boot.
+In this demo we supply a quick-start code base with explanation for constructing a web service using Spring Boot.

 Big Picture:
-- In localhost:8080/home.jsp we fill-in a form and submit, which contains all fields for an user profile object.
-Then it directs the request with the parameter object to the controller;
+- In localhost:8080/home.jsp we fill-in a form and submit the request, which contains all fields for an user profile object.
+  Then it directs the request to the controller;
-- Alternatively we can directly input url localhost:8080/createProfile with object fields, then it directs the request with the parameter object to the controller;
+- Alternatively we can directly input the url as localhost:8080/createProfile appended with object fields, then it directs the request to the controller;
-- In ProfileController.java resides the controller with methods to handle requests.
+- In ProfileController.java resides the controller with methods to handle particular requests.
-  The method is implemented either by "dispatch servlet" or "ModelAndView".
+  Methods are can be implemented by either "dispatch servlet" or "ModelAndView".
-  The method forwards the object to displayProfile.jsp (VIEW) for showing;
+  Methods forward the results to displayProfile.jsp (VIEW) for displaying;
-- In application.properties it specifies the prefix and suffix for views.
+- application.properties specifies the configurations, e.g., prefix and suffix for views.

-Future Work: Expand this template with front-end construction using Modern JS framework Angular6.
+Future Work: Expand with front-end code base using Modern JS frameworks.

 System Configuration:
 - Windows 7